martijnsark/TicTacToe_in_Python/README.md

 The target audience was adults with little to none techinical background.

 The output of the end product was to show how machine learning/AI can effect how things play out as in this case it was the AI difficulty of the game

+You can find a powerpoint and videos showing what the demo's looked like in the "Powerpoint-of-exam-presentation" folder.

 <br><br><br><br>